≡ Menu

 (click image to enlarge)

-* Cumulative vehicle delivery numbers come from the author’s own calculation and consist of the sum of all prior delivery numbers.
+* Cumulative vehicle deliveries sum up all prior delivery numbers.

 * Tesla’s fiscal year begins on Jan 1 and ends on Dec 31.